Nicholas-Freitas/TerMol/README.md

 ### Other Options
 The draw function only requires the molecule SMILES/file as input.
 Other options include:
-- name: A molecule name to be displayed
+- `name`: A molecule name to be displayed
-- width, height: The size of the 'screen' (in number of characters) Default 80x40.
+- `width, height`: The size of the 'screen' (in number of characters) Default 80x40.
-- three_d: defaults to True to display in 3D.
+- `three_d`: defaults to True to display in 3D.
 Set to False to print a 2D view.
-- add_hydrogens: Have RDKit attempt to add hydrogens automatically.
+- `add_hydrogens`: Have RDKit attempt to add hydrogens automatically.
 Default False.
-- timeout: In the 3D viewer, this will automatically close after this number of seconds.
+- `timeout`: In the 3D viewer, this will automatically close after this number of seconds.
 Default None, which allows the viewer to stay open indefinitely.

 ```python
 termol.draw(input_mol, name=None, width=80, height=40, three_d=True, add_hydrogens=False, timeout=None)